Luis Felipe Fernandes

-Luis Felipe Fernandes Rodrigues (born January 29, 1996), or simply Luis Felipe, is an American professional soccer player who currently plays for USL Championship side Sacramento Republic.
+Luis Felipe Fernandes Rodrigues (born January 29, 1996), or simply Luis Felipe, is an American professional soccer player who currently plays for USL Championship side Lexington SC.

 Career

 North American Soccer League

 On January 25, 2016, he signed his first professional contract with the Fort Lauderdale Strikers.
 He was praised by Head Coach and General Manager Caio Zanardi: “We are confident that in our system he can develop his potential and blossom into a wonderful player for our team.”
 He started his first match on April 7, 2016, and his performance was considered "shining".

 Luis Felipe Fernandes was in 2016's season the player of Fort Lauderdale Strikers with most minutes played.
 He was nominated for the Young Player of the Year of NASL.

 United Soccer League

 Luis Felipe signed with USL side and San Jose Earthquakes affiliate Reno 1868 FC on May 12, 2017.
 He scored his first goal for the team on June 7 in Reno's 3–2 victory over Rio Grande Valley FC and assisted the winning goal eleven minutes later.
 Fernandes made his first appearance for San Jose as a 33rd minute substitution for Tommy Thompson during the MLS side's 4-1 friendly victory over Eintracht Frankfurt.